top of page

 About the Author

-Cynthia has co-authored research with Harlan Krumholz, MD, Dr. Akiko Iwasaki, and Dr. David Putrino, though Yale’s LISTEN Study, advised Amy Proal, PhD’s research group at Mount Sinai through its patient advisory board, and worked with Dr. Peter Rowe of Johns Hopkins on national education and outreach focused on post-viral and autonomic illness.
-She has also authored a Milken Institute essay on AI and healthcare, testified before Congress, and worked with congressional offices on multiple legislative initiatives.
-Cynthia has led national advocacy teams on Capitol Hill and continues to advise on chronic-illness policy and data-modernization efforts.
+She is a PCORI Merit Reviewer, currently advises Selin Lab at UMass Chan, and has co-authored research with Harlan Krumholz, MD, Akiko Iwasaki, PhD, and David Putrino, PhD, including through Yale’s LISTEN Study.
+She also advised Amy Proal, PhD’s research group at Mount Sinai through its CoRE advisory board and has worked with Dr. Peter Rowe of Johns Hopkins on national education and outreach focused on post-viral and autonomic illness.
+Her CRISPR Remission™ abstract was presented at CRISPRMED26 and she has authored a Milken Institute essay on artificial intelligence and healthcare.

-Key Sources
+Key References

 Comments